Rankin–Selberg method: History

+where $\mu$ is the $\mathrm{SL}_2(\mathbf R)$-invariant measure on $\mathfrak H$ given by $y^{-2}dxdy$.

 The integral converges absolutely if one of the two forms is cuspidal; otherwise the asymptotics must be used to get a meromorphic continuation like Riemann did.
 The analytic continuation and functional equation then boil down to those of the Eisenstein series.
 The integral was identified with the convolution L-function by a technique called "unfolding", in which the definition of the Eisenstein series and the range of integration are converted into a simpler expression that more readily exhibits the L-function as a Dirichlet series.
 The simultaneous combination of an unfolding together with global control over the analytic properties, is special and what makes the technique successful.

 Modern adelic theory

 Hervé Jacquet and Robert Langlands later gave adelic integral representations for the standard, and tensor product L-functions that had been earlier obtained by Riemann, Hecke, Maass, Rankin, and Selberg.
 They gave a very complete theory, in that they elucidated formulas for all local factors, stated the functional equation in a precise form, and gave sharp analytic continuations.